-- " identifying the most appropriate housing provider, following risk assessment - " ensuring that when an appropriate housing provider has been identified, they are included by the responsible authorities in liaison arrangements relevant to the identification of appropriate housing and the management of risk - " liaising pro-actively with responsible authorities and housing providers regarding ongoing risk management and community safety issues.
+- identifying the most appropriate housing provider following risk assessment - ensuring that when an appropriate housing provider has been identified, they are included by the responsible authorities in liaison arrangements relevant to the identification of appropriate housing and the management of risk - liaising pro-actively with responsible authorities and housing providers regarding ongoing risk management and community safety issues.

-NHS Lothian continues to play an important role in MAPPA locally, through being the responsible authority for mentally disordered restricted patients, and in fulfilling its wider duty to cooperate in the management of violent offenders and registered sex offenders.
+NHS Lothian continues to play an important role in MAPPA locally through being the responsible authority for mentally disordered restricted patients and in fulfilling its wider duty to cooperate in the management of violent offenders and registered sex offenders.
+NHS Lothian has a Public Protection structure (including child protection, adult protection and MAPPA) which is the responsibility of the Executive Nurse Director at Health Board level.

-NHS Lothian has a Public Protection structure (including child protection, adult protection and MAPPA), which is the responsibility of the Executive Nurse Director at Health Board level.
-There is a Director for Public Protection, a Clinical Nurse Manager, a MAPPA Health Liaison Officer, alongside Designated Consultants for MAPPA (who are consultant forensic mental health clinicians).
+There is a Director for Public Protection. a Clinical Nurse Manager, a MAPPA Health Liaison Officer, alongside Designated Consultants for MAPPA (who are consultant forensic mental health clinicians).
 The aim of the NHS Lothian structure and input is to provide governance for NHS Lothian's contribution to Public Protection and to ensure that health issues (including mental health, physical health, staff and patient safety, information sharing) that arise in relation to MAPPA cases are dealt with appropriately.
 The Director of Public Protection attends all level 3 MAPPA meetings; The NHS Lothian Serious Offender Liaison Service (SOLS) representatives attend all level 2 and level 3 MAPPA meetings; and the Health Liaison Officer attends all level 2 and some level 3 MAPPA meetings.

 The NHS Lothian Serious Offender Liaison Service (SOLS) continues to provide specialist clinical consultation, training, assessment and clinical supervision to support the management of serious violent and sexual offenders being managed in the community.
-Attendance at all MAPPA Level 2/3 Meetings is also a core part of this service.
+During the reporting year SOLS completed 26 case discussions with frontline staff from social work and police responsible for the management of the individual concerned.
+There were 31 referrals to their service by social work and police, which led to 23 risk assessments being completed on those individuals deemed to present a serious risk of harm to the public.